Your First 24 Hours AbroadFotolia

 This also includes any of your pets that you can’t imagine living without.
 Cats, dogs, birds, exotic animals et cetera are subject to strict hygiene and health standards.
 Without a permit, your furry friend may end up in quarantine or, far worse, may be put down.

 Changing money before you arrive is always a good idea.
 You can, of course, still change money at the airport if you are in desperate need of cash.
 It is a lot more expensive, though, and you should only do it in case of an emergency.

-The first step towards your expat life is leaving the airport and settling into your new, temporary accommodation.
+The first step towards your expatriate life is leaving the airport and settling into your new, temporary accommodation.
 Ensuring your safe transportation from the airport to your temporary accommodation is essential.
 No matter if you are staying at a hotel, a hostel or if you have already rented your own place, you should know how to get there safely.

 Another option would be to use public transportation or licensed taxis.
-Inform yourself in advance about how to recognize licensed modes of transportation as this ensures a certain safety standard and set transportation fees.
+Inform yourself in advance about how to recognize licensed modes of transportation, as this ensures a certain safety standard and set transportation fees.

-It sometimes happens that passengers have their luggage or money stolen by supposedly friendly people who offered to help them carry their luggage.
+It sometimes happens that passengers have their luggage or money stolen by supposedly friendly people who offered to help them carry their bags.
 So be wary of people who offer to carry your luggage.